Early data show higher COVID-19 death rate for African Americans in L.A. County

 U.S. Surgeon General Jerome Adams has also said that black people in many communities across the nation appear to be dying at “an alarmingly high rate.”

-With racial disparity evident in preliminary data on coronavirus deaths in Louisiana, Illinois, Michigan and New Jersey, Adams suggested that officials begin track infections by demographic groups.
+With racial disparity evident in preliminary data on coronavirus deaths in Louisiana, Illinois, Michigan and New Jersey, Adams suggested that officials begin tracking infections by demographic groups.

+Gov. Gavin Newsom said California has not seen the same disparity reported in other states, but he stressed that racial data is currently available for only 37.2% of cases.
+California officials plan to ramp up efforts to collect that information, Newsom said.

 In L.A.
-County, Charles R. Drew University will start systematically recording and analyzing racial data in the region.
+County, Charles R. Drew University—a designated Historically Black Graduate Institution that awarded 377 degrees and certificates in 2018—will start systematically recording and analyzing racial data in the region.

+County Supervisor Mark Ridley-Thomas attended the opening of the South L.A. testing site on Wednesday.

+“The data is preliminary, but as it stands, it shows that there may be a trend toward disproportionality,” he told KTLA.
+“That is precisely what we need to know.
+If you don’t collect the data, you don’t know that.
+Therefore, you don’t know where to aim the resources and the appropriate level of attention.”

-“This is an extremely important development for local public health and the general welfare of our communities, because, as data are now showing, under-resourced communities of color are being disproportionately affected by the novel coronavirus. …there have been no accessible testing sites in many of these communities, despite knowing how critical testing is to helping to ‘flatten the curve’ of this disease,” university president Dr. David Carlisle said in a statement.
+University president Dr. David Carlisle described the new effort in the outbreak “an extremely important development,” saying that there had been “no accessible testing sites in many of these communities, despite knowing how critical testing is to helping to ‘flatten the curve’ of this disease.”

 The testing site in Willowbrook plans to administer at least 120 tests a day, seven days a week from 9 a.m. to 5 p.m.

+Another testing location also opened Wednesday at East L.A.
+College, which aims to test 250 people a day and will also be available 9 a.m. to 5 p.m. every day of the week.

-Those interested can register through the county’s website.
-The location will also take walk-ups, Carlisle said.
+Those who want to make an appointment can call 2-1-1 or register through the county’s website.

-The Charles R. Drew University of Medicine and Science is a designated Historically Black Graduate Institution that awarded 377 degrees and certificates in 2018.
+The Willowbrook site will take walk-ups as well, said the president of the Charles R. Drew University of Medicine and Science.

-Note: Correction: A previous version of this story provided an incorrect number for the percentage of confirmed cases among African Americans and the percentage of Latinos in L.A.
-County.
-This post has been updated.